Febraban says it will sign manifesto for democracy - 07/27/2022 - Mercado

 The first ceremony should have businessmen and other representatives of civil society, at 10 am, in the Salão Nobre, when the manifesto of business entities and associations will be read.
 In the other, at 11:30 am, the manifesto “Letter to Brazilians” will be read.

-In the document organized by the college, businessmen, bankers, jurists and other representatives of society reaffirm their confidence in the electoral system, amid the escalation of attacks made by President Jair Bolsonaro (PL).
+In the document organized by the college, businessmen, bankers, jurists and other representatives of society reaffirm their confidence in the electoral system, amid the escalation of attacks made by President Jair Bolsonaro.

 Among the signatories are Arminio Fraga, economist and former president of the Central Bank, Candido Botelho Bracher, former president of Itaú, Claudio Haddad, former president of Insper, José Guimarães Monforte, former chairman of the Board of Directors of BB, and José Olympio Pereira, former president of Credit Suisse in Brazil.